How Might Counselling Help You?

 There is no charge for this first meeting.

-Supervision is with a highly experienced counsellor and enables counsellors to review the work that they are doing, to gain support, guidance and further knowledge - and to check that they are working competently.
+All professional counsellors must have regular supervision.
+This is with an independent, experienced counsellor or psychotherapist and it enables us to review the work that we are doing, to gain support, guidance and further knowledge - and to check that we are working competently.
 Client confidentiality is maintained during supervision.

 How I Work

-The Humanistic and Integrative approach that I use is underpinned by Person-Centred theory and an understanding of human development and existential thought; but it may also draw on my knowledge of Gestalt theory, Transactional Analysis and analytical psychology.
+The Humanistic and Integrative approach that I use is underpinned by Person-Centred theory and an understanding of human development and existential thought.
+It may also draw on my knowledge of Gestalt theory, Transactional Analysis and analytical psychology.
 In addition, I sometimes make use of CBT (cognitive behavioural therapy), Mindfulness and creative techniques .
 I make use of whatever seems applicable for each individual - everyone is unique and prefers to work in a different way.

 I work with whatever the client brings to each session - I don't have my own agenda.
 I may sometimes suggest a different way of working, for example, to use a creative technique such as sand tray work or pen and paper, alongside the therapeutic dialogue - but the choice is always with the client.